AnymouseProphet/SocialistHousing/README.md

 PLACEHOLDER
 ===========

-This repo will be populated with LaTeX files when manifesto is ready to be published.
+This repo is slowly being populated with LaTeX files as the manifesto is getting ready to be published.
+A new branch for the Canonical version will be created when all is ready.

 Forking the Manifesto